mehmetcanari/dotnet-ecommerce/README.md

 ## ☁️ AWS S3 Integration
 - All product images and file uploads are securely stored in AWS S3.
-- The API provides endpoints for uploading, retrieving, and managing files in your configured S3 bucket.
 - S3 credentials and bucket info are managed via environment variables for security and flexibility.

 ## 📖 API Documentation